gridaphobe/research-exam/slides.md

 - Brute-force enumeration of inputs suffers from input explosion
 <!-- - Random generation enables testing larger inputs -->
 <!-- - Sampling from a **uniform** distribution provides better case for generalizing outcome -->
-- Random enumeration requires custom generators for preconditions
+- Random sampling requires custom generators for preconditions

 # This Talk